 RAPCA measures air quality with an extensive network of air quality monitors.
 Monitor locations are determined using criteria set by U.S.EPA's Office of Air Quality Planning and Standards.

 The data from these monitors is used to calculate the Air Quality Index (AQI).
 The AQI uses a simple color coded system (Green, Yellow, Orange and Red) to report daily air quality and focuses on health effects you may experience within a few hours or days after breathing polluted air.

 RAPCA issues AQI forecasts each day so if you’re interested in receiving these forecasts, or want to learn more about the AQI, please visit U.S. EPA’s Enviroflash website.
 RAPCA’s air quality data is also used to determine whether our air meets U.S. EPA's National Ambient Air Quality Standards (NAAQS).

-If you’re interested in learning more about our area’s designation status, please visit Ohio EPA's Attainment Designations page.
+The RAPCA area is currently designated attainment for all NAAQS.
+If you’re interested in learning more about our area’s designation status, please visit the Ohio EPA’s Attainment Designations page.

 |8||PM10*||Moraine - Fire Station||Montgomery|

 |615||Ozone | PM2.5||New Paris – National Trails High School (NCORE Site)||Preble|